splunk/splunk-sdk-python/README.md

 #### Unit tests

 The Splunk Python SDK contains a collection of unit tests.
-To run them, go to the **/splunk-sdk-python/tests** directory and enter:
+To run them, open a command prompt in the **/splunk-sdk-python** directory and enter:

-    python runtests.py
+    python setup.py test

-You can also run the test_all.py script in the tests/ directory.
+You can also run individual test files, which are located in **/splunk-sdk-python/tests**.
+For example, to run the apps test, open a command prompt in the **/splunk-sdk-python/tests** subdirectory and enter:

+    python test_app.py

-If you are using Python 2.7, the test suite will run using only Python's standard library.
-If you are using Python 2.6, you need to install the `unittest2` library, since the test suite depends on features added to `unittest` in Python 2.7. `unittest2` is only needed for the running test suite, not for using the SDK.
+The test suite uses Python's standard library and the built-in `unittest` library.
+If you're using Python 2.7, you're all set.
+However, if you are using Python 2.6, you'll also need to install the `unittest2` library to get the additional features that were added to Python 2.7.

 You can read more about our testing framework on [GitHub](https://github.com/splunk/splunk-sdk-python/tree/master/tests).